SeaQL/seaql.github.io/Blog/blog/2025-10-08-seaography.md

 }
 ```

-We want to create a custom endpoint, like the one Seaography already provides, but with a additional requirement: only return customers of the current store from which the user makes request from.
+We want to create a custom endpoint, like the one Seaography already provides, but with an additional requirement: only return customers of the current store from which the user makes request from.

 ```rust
 use seaography::{apply_pagination, Connection, CustomFields, PaginationInput};